Tsinghua-gongjing/Tsinghua-gongjing.github.io/_posts/2018-06-19-linux_tricks.markdown

 Written by Roland McGrath and Ulrich Drepper.
 ```

-## print every two lines as one line
+## Print every two lines as one line

 ```bash
 # print lines of files matched with specific pattern